-It was a very busy month for UCDS.
-Dave and I went to Trinidad with our good friend Rob Allen and we put on a very detailed Situation Awareness Workshop and a High Performance HMI workshop for our customer.
+It was a very busy month for UCDS, Dave and I went to Trinidad with our good friend Rob Allen, we put on a very detailed Situation Awareness Workshop and a High Performance HMI workshop for our customer.

 This would be the first of many for this month; we are seeing a lot of interests as our customers are upgrading their automation systems.
 Good news for the system vendors and even better news for operators.

-Operators do not like change, and require a reason for having to change.
-We always start our projects by demonstrating, by way of a complaint, how the traditional black background graphics with high salient colors have contributed to major accidents and how they impact an operator’s performance.
+Operators don’t like change, and require a reason for having to change.
+We always start our projects by demonstrating by way of a complaint how the traditional black background graphics with high salient colors have contributed to major accidents and how they impact an operator’s performance.
 Putting these old graphics on a new automation system is a poor practice and may be a costly one.

 We also demonstrate how the high performance HMI delivers performance improvement through improved Situation Awareness and reduction of Human Error.
-We are currently in the process of doing some joint projects with Lin & Associates who have developed a complete set of ASM compliant objects and tools.
-Together we are striving to improve solutions for our joint customers.
-The net result being graphics that are not only acceptable to the operators but are per formant and deliver the benefits.
+We are currently in the process of doing some joint projects with Lin & Associates who have developed a complete set of ASM compliant objects and tools as we collaborate and strive to improve solutions for our joint customers.
+The net result being graphics that are not only acceptable to the operators but are performant and deliver the benefits.

 This last month has also been a busy month for new control rooms and upgrading existing control rooms.
 We appreciate the challenges of taking existing control rooms and transforming them to add new consoles, introduce Large Screen Displays, reduce distractions and fix lighting, environmental controls, and resolve existing issues with acoustics such as reverberation issues.